dmimat/double-chord-keymap/README.md

-# Double Chord Keymap
+# Mnemonic Keymap

 A keymap for all IntelliJ-based IDEs where most shortcuts have two keystrokes: the first one defines a group and the second one defines an action in this group (e.g. `Ctrl/Cmd+D, A` for **Debug > Attach to Process** or `Ctrl/Cmd+N, U` for **Navigate > Find Usages**).

-You may want to try this keymap out if some of the following features are important to you:
+You may want to try out this keymap if some of the following features are important to you:

 - Easy-to-remember mnemonic mappings
 - Same shortcuts across different operating systems